SERVICE DOGS FREQUENTLY ASKED QUESTIONS!

 What is the value of a certified service dog?

 Industry cost to select, raise, train, and certify a service dog is estimated to be $20,000 to $25,000.
-Producing a Smoky Mountain Service Dog requires approximately 1200 hours of training, supervised by our Trainers/Consultants.
+Producing a Smoky Mountain Service Dog requires approximately 1500 to 1800 hours of training, supervised by our Trainers/Consultants.
 Volunteer puppy raisers, puppy socializers, and intermediate foster families also spend countless hours teaching our dogs basic obedience and proper canine etiquette.

 What is the cost of a Smoky Mountain Service Dog?